gummyBear-Index/KitchenFox/README.md

           }
           resolve(recipeinfo);
         }
     // other code
     }}
   };

   ```

-   + The api call is built taking into account of fetching recipes with a specific query from the front end, or getting the entire inventory from the backend an parsing that as a query.
+   + The API call is designed so that fetching recipes with a specific query from the front end, or getting the entire inventory from the backend and parsing that as a query.

  <p align="center">